jjmccollum/teiphy/docs/advanced.rst

 Collations should preserve as much detail as possible, including information on how certain types of data can be normalized and collapsed for analysis.
 Since we may want to conduct the same analysis at different levels of granularity, the underlying collation data should be available for us to use in any case, and only the output should reflect changes in the desired level of detail.
-Likewise, as noted in the previous section, uncertainty about witnesses’ attestations should be encoded in the collation and preserved in the conversion of the collation.
+Likewise, as noted in the previous section, uncertainty about witnesses' attestations should be encoded in the collation and preserved in the conversion of the collation.

 Analysis at Varying Levels of Detail Using Reading Types
 --------------------------------------------------------